PrismarineJS/mineflayer/docs/api.md

 #### bot.placeBlock(referenceBlock, faceVector)

 This function returns a `Promise`, with `void` as its argument when the server confirms that the block has indeed been placed.
+It rejects as soon as the server refuses the placement (for example because an entity is in the way).

  * `referenceBlock` - the block you want to place a new block next to
  * `faceVector` - one of the six cardinal directions, such as `new Vec3(0, 1, 0)` for the top face,